 My four presentations at BTME

-These are the slides from my workshops and presentations at BTME this week.
+These are the slides from my workshops and presentations at BTME 2018.
 You can view the slides here, or go to SpeakerDeck to download any of these slide decks.

 Turf Conditions & Optimal Efficiency with the Grammar of Greenkeeping